rudrakshkapil/CMPUT622-Project/README.md

 The synthetic datasets .csv files can be found in the "Synthetic Data" folder.

-The main analysis for the metrics, etc. is found in the jupyter notebook titled Analysis.ipynb
+The main analysis for the metrics, etc. is found in the jupyter notebook titled `Analysis.ipynb`.